skip to Main Content

 College Policies

-Every stage of your BCFE journey is guided by policies and procedures.
+Every stage of your college journey is guided by policies and procedures.
 These policies serve to protect you and inform you of your rights and responsibilities.
 You should broadly familiarise yourself with these documents.

 Those policies are summarised in alphabetical order with a link to the full policy under each summary.